bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Getting Started
 ===============

-Bokeh is a large lbrary that exposes many capabiliteis, so this section is only a quick tour of some common Bokeh use-cases and workflows.
+Bokeh is a large lbrary that exposes many capabilities, so this section is only a quick tour of some common Bokeh use-cases and workflows.
 For more detailed information please consult the full :ref:`userguide`.